-This is the season for all to enjoy, therefore, it’s okay to ask for help.
+This is the season for all to enjoy.
+It’s okay to ask for help.
 It doesn’t mean you are weak; it means you are responsible for your well-being.
 In fact, did you know that research shows that the possibility of other people liking you more increases when you ask them for help?
 It’s true!
-By delegating some of the responsibilities others will feel like they’re apart of the process, and when there’s teamwork involved, the team members feel needed and important.
+By delegating some of the responsibilities others will feel like they’re a part of the process, and when there’s teamwork involved, the team members feel needed and important.

 4. Be happy

 Taking care of our mental health is as important as taking care of our physical health.
 Hundreds of studies are constantly proving the extreme benefits of daily meditation to our mental and physical health.
-Just 20 minutes a day of sitting still and watching your thoughts stroll by while focusing on your breathing can make wonders for you!
-Here are some examples of amazing benefits meditation can bring.
+They show that just 15 minutes a day of sitting still and watching your thoughts stroll by while focusing on your breathing can make wonders for you!
+Here are some examples of the amazing benefits meditation can bring.

 Meditation Boosts Your Health and Positively Changes Your Brain

 Numerous scientists have found that mindfulness meditation has a significantly positive effect on our brain and immune system.
 It can also decrease pain and lower inflammations at the cellular level.
-Additionally, scientists noticed some physical changes on brains of people who meditate regularly.
+Additionally, scientists noticed some physical changes in the brains of people who meditate regularly.
 For example, they found that these patients experience increased cortical thickness and growth of grey matter, which is connected with better focus and memory.
 Also, these individuals have a larger volume of areas in their brain that are related to emotional regulation and self-control.

 Meditation Brings Positive Emotions and Improves Mental Health